m417z/ntdoc/descriptions/ntquerydirectoryfile.md

 If specified, only information about files matches this wildchar mask will be returned.

-`WARNING:` There's no rule specifing what to do when caller makes two calls to `NtQueryDirectoryFile` both with different masks.
+`WARNING:` There's no rule specifying what to do when caller makes two calls to `NtQueryDirectoryFile` both with different masks.
 Typically `FileMask` specified in second call will be ignored, and results will match the first (for example: **NTFS.SYS**).
 The best solution is to close directory `HANDLE` after every call with `FileMask` parameter specified.

 ### RestartScan